w3c/wai-about-wai/_about/translating/resources.md

   - If you have followed the [recommended way](#translation-issue) to declare your intent, the link to the repository has been automatically added in the GitHub issue description.
 3. You can directly work from there.

-For further guidance on using GitHub to translate a WAI resource, follow the [dedicated guide](/about/translating/guides/using-github/).
+For further guidance on using GitHub to translate a WAI resource, follow the [dedicated guide](/about/translating/resources/using-github/).

 ### Translate the resource

-- Refer to [[Creating a Translation]](/about/translating/guides/new-translation/) guide
+- Refer to [[How to Translate a WAI Resource]](/about/translating/resources/technical-steps/) guide
-- If the page you are translating has videos, also refer to [[How to Create Translated Video Subtitles and Descriptions]](/about/translating/guides/video-subtitles/)
+  - If the page you are translating has videos, also refer to [[How to Create Translated Video Subtitles and Descriptions]](/about/translating/resources/video-subtitles/)
-- If the page you are translating has images with text, also refer to [[How to Translate Images]](/about/translating/guides/video-subtitles/)
+  - If the page you are translating has images with text, also refer to [[How to Translate Images]](/about/translating/resources/video-subtitles/)
 - Commit your changes.

 {% include excol.html type="end" %}